-Those defining experiences resisting the expected set the tone for pretty much the rest of my journey in art, and my career in early childhood education, and marketing: Straying from the assignment with a different approach (always abstract and conceptual) was and is just how I roll.
-Now, evolution is a part of every piece I make because my art is intuitive and expressionistic (for the most part.)
+Those defining experiences resisting the expected set the tone for pretty much the rest of my journey in art, and my career in early childhood education, and marketing: Straying from the assignment with a different approach (always abstract and conceptual) was and is just how I roll Now, evolution is a part of every piece I make because my art is intuitive and expressionistic (for the most part.)

 This painting, Ode to My Gifts, (part of my personal collection) was created near the beginning of my return to art.
 It encapsulates my gratitude for my organ donor, my family, and the re-emergence of my renewed ability to embrace life and art.
-This piece was inspired by an evening of music, dancing, and beach life, which I would not be able to experience if it were not for my new heart and the support of my husband.
+This piece was inspired by an evening of music, dancing, and beach life, which I would not have been able to experience if it were not for my new heart and the support of my husband.
 Our hearts are entwined here, overlapped with my donor’s spirit.

 I love feedback, so let me know what you think about what you see on this site or on Instagram.
 You never know, maybe a future piece will be the result of your comments.